Personal Safety & Theft Prevention Tips

 - Do not carry more than you need.
 Leave unnecessary valuable items securely in your residence.
 Carry only the minimum amount of money or credit cards you will need for the day.

-- Wait til you arrive at your location to make cell phone calls.
+- Wait until you arrive at your location to make cell phone calls.
 However, if you must talk on your cell phone while traveling, use headphones or a hands-free device to that you can keep your phone secure and out of sight.

 - Avoid isolated areas—underground garages, alleys, parking lots, and offices after business hours.